 Far-flung islands in the middle of the Atlantic, closer to Africa than Europe, Madeira is an autonomous region of Portugal packed with so many quirky traits, striking vistas, and unique activities that it keeps visitors coming back time and time again.
+Discover why Madeira is the best destination for your next tailor-made programme.

 Just as the misty, mountainous archipelago fascinated 15th-century Portuguese explorers, it continues to impress visitors with its breath-taking beauty to this day.